FlowFuse/website/src/blog/2024/08/xmpp-with-node-red.md

 1. Drag the xmpp in node onto the canvas, and select the correct XMPP server configuration that you have added.
 2. In the xmpp in node, specify the JID of the room from which you want to receive data in the "Buddy" field.
 Enable the option "Is chat room?", then enter the password of the room.
-3. Drag the json node onto the canvas to parse the data if it is in JSON format.
-If the data is in XML format, you can use an xml node instead.
+3. Drag the JSON node onto the canvas to parse the data if it is in JSON format.
+If the data is in XML format, you can use an XML node instead.
 4. Drag the debug node onto the canvas to inspect the output data.
-5. Connect the XMPP in node's output to the input of the json node, and the json node's output to the input of the debug node.
+5. Connect the XMPP in the node's output to the input of the json node, and the json node's output to the input of the debug node.

 ## Conclusion